 You don’t have clearly defined buyer personas

 Buyer personas provide incredible structure and insight for your business.
 If you haven’t clearly defined your ideal customer, you may come into a myriad of problems – such as determine how to best spend your time, what messaging to use, which platforms to focus on, and overall alignment across the organization.
 Buyer personas are key to attracting the right visitors, leads, and customers.

 You are missing a blog

 Blog posts equal new opportunities to generate more leads.
 Every time you write a new blog post, you add another indexed page to your website and a new opportunity to share content and drive traffic to your website.
-Remember that inbound marketing is about drawing visitors and potential customers in – and your blog is one of the best way to attract, engage and delight.
+Remember that inbound marketing is about drawing visitors and potential customers in – and your blog is one of the best ways to attract, engage and delight.

 You don’t have the resources to create content

 According to the B2B Content Marketing Report, 62% of marketers are struggling with posting content at least once a week.
-If you’re a medium or small business, then you likely don’t have a the resources to meet these content needs.
+If you’re a medium or small business, then you likely don’t have the resources to meet these content needs.
 You may want to consider hiring a content team that can focus on creating highly targeted, lead generating blogs, eBooks, social media posts, videos, etc.